-The Fifth Republic gives the President extensive executive powers in France.
-The Chief of state is popularly elected to a five-year term and holds the highest office in the country.
-To date in 2015, François Hollande is the 7th president of the Fifth Republic in office.
-Here are our top 10 curious facts about the function of a French president…
+The Fifth Republic gives the French President extensive executive powers in France.
+The Chief of the state is popularly elected to a five-year term and holds the highest office in the country.
+To date in 2022, Emmanuel Macron is the 8th president of the Fifth Republic in office.
+Here are our top 10 curious facts about the function of a French President…

 Apart from the Élysée Palace, the French President enjoys a wide range of holiday residences to choose from for his next holidays:

 - the Brégançon Fort, in the French Riviera between Toulon and Saint-Tropez.

 - the Hôtel de Marigny, which is located next to the Élysée Palace.
 It houses foreign official guests on their stay.

 - the Souzy-la-Briche Domain.
 The estate has not been used since 2007.
 It is available for lease.